What is a Financial Adviser?

 Do You Need a Fiduciary?

 When you hire a financial adviser, it is important to establish that they have a fiduciary duty to you.
-In other words, your adviser has an obligation to put your needs above his/her own and act in your best interest, which includes giving unbiased advice.
+A fiduciary is held to a higher standard than a nonfiduciary.
+In other words, a fiduciary financial adviser has an obligation to put your needs above his/her own and act in your best interest, which includes giving unbiased advice.

 For example, they aren’t supposed to receive commissions from companies by getting you to invest in their financial vehicles.
 In essence, a fiduciary duty is a guarantee that an adviser will not get you into investments that are profitable for them but not the best fit for you.